 If the remedy provided by the manufacturer is not adequate, you may have to take legal action.
 An experienced lawyer who practices in the personal injury field can be of assistance.
 If you suffered any type of injury due to the malfunctioning part, the company can be liable under a products liability theory.
 The offending company may also be sued for a negligence claim.
 These types of lawsuits will allow you to seek damages for medical bills and other losses.

 Recall cases are complex and require the expert negotiation skills of an experienced attorney.
-Contact Spencer and Jensen for help in this area.
+Contact T.R.
+Spencer Law Office for help in this area.